-Get prepared before it freezes
+How to get prepared before it freezes.

-- Insurance policy documents - Make sure you have these to hand.
+Make sure you have these to hand.

 Get your home winterproof

-Avoid pipe damage by keeping your home warm.
+You can avoid pipe damage by keeping your home warm.
 To help do this:

 - Get your boiler and central heating serviced before the really bad weather sets in.